Saani765/Agentic-Knowledge-Retrieval-System/docs/README.md

-# Census Document Q&A Chatbot
+# Agentic Knowledge Retrieval System

 A multi-agent LangGraph system for querying government census documents with citations, summaries, and auto-generated charts/tables.